Home » Email & Online Copyright

 The state of belonging or being available to the public as a whole, and therefore not subject to copyright.

-I’ve had many clients over the years that have tried to use photos and text from other sites.
-They assumed “public domain” and they found out the hard way.
+I’ve had many clients over the years who have tried using photos and text from other websites.
+They assumed “public domain” and found out the hard way.

 The same applies to email.